Bahrain PEO & Employer of Record Services

 - November 21: Birthday of Prophet Muhammad

 Employees receive a 50% bonus along with a compensatory day off or 150% payment of the base salary if they work on a public holiday.

 Employees are entitled to 30 days’ annual leave after completing 1 year of employment.
 The annual leave accrues at the rate of 2.5 days for each month.
 Under the new Labor Law, employees cannot receive monetary compensation instead of the accrued annual leave.

 Female employees are entitled to 45 days’ maternity leave on full pay and this period can be extended by 15 days without pay.
-Upon return to employment, employees qualify for an extra hour during workdays for nursing for a 2-year period after childbirth.
+During the 2-year period after return to employment post childbirth, employees qualify for an additional hour to nurse during workdays.

 Muslim employees who have been working with the same employer for 5 continuous years are entitled to 2 weeks’ pilgrimage leave once during their employment to perform ‘Haj.’

 - 15 days’ sick leave on full pay

 - 20 days’ sick leave on half pay

 Entitlements to sick leave can be accumulated for up to 240 days during the entire service period.

 Employees can take 6 days’ contingency leave in a year in case of an emergency.
 The leave should not exceed 2 days in each case and is deducted from employees’ annual leave.